Marketcircle/AXElements/docs/Searching.markdown

 ```

 Where `$DESCENDANT` plays the same role as `$KLASS`, but for a new
-search that will be applied to candidates of `$KLASS` as a search result.
+search that will be applied to descendants of `$KLASS`.

+Nested searching is a feature you won't need too often if the UI
+hierarchy makes good use of identifiers or other attributes that can
+be used to uniquely identify an element.
+Nested searching is best used
+when you can only identify an element by describing its children.

 ### Element Attribute Inference